Signs You Have Poor Air Quality In Your Home

 Believing plants purify meaningful amounts of air

 The NASA study everyone cites?
+Now, one plant per 100 square feet.
+Plants are great for mood and humidity.
 Sealed chamber.
-One plant per 100 square feet.
 You'd need a jungle to make a measurable dent.
-Plants are great for mood and humidity.
 They're not air purifiers.

 Ignoring the basement/crawl space

 Up to 50% of the air on your first floor comes from below grade.
+Moldy crawl space?
+Worth adding: damp basement?
 That air is rising through your floorboards, up stairwells, through HVAC returns.
-Damp basement?
-Moldy crawl space?
 You will breathe it.

 Only testing when buying/selling

 Radon, mold, VOCs — these change.
-Seasonally.
-After water events.
-After renovations.
-Now, after new furniture.
+Plus, after renovations.
+Think about it: after water events.
+After new furniture.
+In real terms, seasonally.
 A clean test three years ago means nothing today.

 Practical Tips / What Actually Works